 Don’t get tricked by such Spring interview questions – note that constructor injection is only used to inject mandatory dependencies.

-As for why you should use this type of an injection instead of anything else, it’s pretty simple.
-This type of an injection makes the afterwards testing processes a lot easier.
+As for why you should use this type of injection instead of anything else, it’s pretty simple.
+This type of injection makes the afterward testing processes a lot easier.

 A join point represents a point in the program where the AOP framework will be initialized and applied.

 Question 14: What is AOP?

 AOP stands for Aspect-Oriented Programming.
 It differs from OOP (Object-Oriented Programming) in that OOP focuses on classes, while AOP’s key modularity unit is the aspect.
 In AOP, aspects implement and emphasize cross-cutting concerns.